Mariners vs. Blue Jays Player Props Betting Odds

 France Stats

-- Ty France has put up 25 hits with nine doubles, a home run and nine walks.
-He has driven in 15 runs with one stolen base.
+- Ty France has 25 hits with nine doubles, a home run, 10 walks and 15 RBI.
+He's also stolen one base.

 France Recent Games